tristan-sebens/metl/README.md

 We will start with the simplest example: extracting the tag data as data.frames.
 We will also cover [extracting to csv files](#use-case-2-extract-data-to-.csv-files), and [loading to a database](#use-case-3-load-data-directly-into-database).

-### **Instantiate the TagProcessor object**
+### **Instantiate the Pipe object**

-The `TagProcessor` object is the workhorse of the `metl` package, and coordinates processing the tag data from its raw format on disk to its final standardized format.
+The `Pipe` object is the workhorse of the `metl` package, and coordinates processing the tag data from its raw format on disk to its final standardized format.

 ```
 # Set this variable to the root of your tag data directory
 tag_data_directory = here::here()

-# Instantiate the TagProcessor object
+# Instantiate the Pipe object
 tag_processor =
-  TagProcessor(
+  Pipe(
     d = tag_data_directory, # Root directory of tag data
   )
 ```
 ### **Initiate extraction**

-Once instantiated, we can use the `TagProcessor` object to extract tag data.
+Once instantiated, we can use the `Pipe` object to extract tag data.
 ```
 res = tag_processor$process_to_dataframes(con = db_conn)
 ```
-The `TagProcessor` will now traverse the entire directory tree rooted in `d`, and will attempt to extract all data within.
+The `Pipe` will now traverse the entire directory tree rooted in `d`, and will attempt to extract all data within.

 ### **View report**

-`TagProcessor` can produce a detailed report which specifies which directories `metl` was able to successfully extract from, as well as an error report for those directories for which extraction failed.
+`Pipe` can produce a detailed report which specifies which directories `metl` was able to successfully extract from, as well as an error report for those directories for which extraction failed.
 ```
 report = tag_processor$build_report()
 print(report)